karenfreemansmith/Epic-JavaWk5-Courseware/README.md

 * As a student, I want to see how much a course costs/filter courses by free/price etc. --> general search function
 * As a student, I want to be able to sort/filter courses by teacher, category etc.
 * As a teacher, I want to be able to sort/filter students
+* As a student, I want to be able to save an assignment in progress and return to it later

 * As a student, I want to teach a course.